JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Direct lighting is handled in two compute dispatches.
 The first pass does initial and temporal resampling.
 The second pass does spatial resampling.

-Initial sampling uses 32 samples from light tiles (more on this later), and chooses the brighest one via resampling importance sampling (RIS) using constant MIS weights.
+Initial sampling uses 32 samples from light tiles (more on this later), and chooses the brighest one via resampling importance sampling (RIS), using constant MIS weights.
 After choosing the best sample, we trace a ray to test visibility, setting the unbiased contribution weight to 0 in the case of occlusion.

 A temporal reservoir is then obtained via motion vectors and last frame's pixel data.
-We validate the reprojection using the below heuristic.
+We validate the reprojection using the `pixel_dissimilar` heuristic.
 We also need to check that the temporal light sample still exists in the current frame (i.e. the light has not been despawned).

 You could trace an additional ray here to validate visibility, but it's cheaper to just assume that the temporal light sample is still visible from the current pixel this frame.
 Doing this saves one raytrace, at the cost of shadows for moving objects being delayed by 1 frame, and some slighty darker shadows.
 Overall the artifacts are not very noticable, so it's well worth reusing visibility for the temporal reservoir.